StephanLuis/input-duration/Competitors/ReadMe.md

-# Feel free to list or upload a scrape of a control that does the same as this:
+# Feel free to list or upload a scrape of a control that does the same as <input-duration>:

 - Parliament Live TV (js scraped)
   - drawback is jQ